 It focuses on computer automation systems over configuration management. | It focuses on the progress of Puppet DSL over the pure Ruby version. |

-With the help of the pull and push process, it distributes configuration to the nodes and makes a faster communication. | It only supports the push process so the communication system is much slower as compared to Ansible. |
+With the help of the pull and push process, it distributes the configuration to the nodes and makes a faster communication. | It only supports the push process so the communication system is much slower as compared to Ansible. |

-Its initial setup is very easy to install | Installation process is difficult |
+Its initial setup is very easy to install | The installation process is difficult |

-It uses YAML language which is closer to English and makes it easy to master and manage the configuration | Puppet is configured with Puppet DSL only, therefore, you have to be a programmer to manage the configuration |
+It uses the YAML language which is closer to English and makes it easy to master and manage the configuration | Puppet is configured with Puppet DSL only, therefore, you have to be a programmer to manage the configuration |

 Is Ansible Tower free?
 As mentioned earlier, Ansible tower has three different editions.
 The first edition - self-support is a free trial version but to use the other two versions you need to pay for it.
 Let us see how much.

-For standard edition - $10,000/year for upto 100 nodes
+For standard edition - $10,000/year for up to 100 nodes

-Premium edition - $14,000/year for upto 100 nodes
+Premium edition - $14,000/year for up to 100 nodes

-Frequently Asked Ansible Interview Questions & Answers
+Related Article: Best Ansible Interview Questions & Answers |

 Ansible is a simple IT automation engine used to automate configuration management, application management, cloud provisioning and many other IT needs.
 It requires no agents and additional custom security infrastructure and therefore, it is very easy to install.